Mirch: Reception

 Upon release, Mirch received mixed reviews from film critics.

 Filmfare gave the movie a four star rating stating Mirch is a good showcase for the yet undermined talent of its lead actors.
 While the women are on top, the movie is a little ho hum like missionary.

-Popular film critics Taran Adarsh puts it this way in his review, "Mirch has two stories in the first half (great) and two stories in the second (disappointing), while the fifth one, which binds all the earlier tales, is a downer as well.
+Taran Adarsh of Bollywood Hungama wrote, "Mirch has two stories in the first half (great) and two stories in the second (disappointing), while the fifth one, which binds all the earlier tales, is a downer as well.
 Eventually, it falls short of expectations!"
 He added, "Mirch blends the serious issue of gender equality with the comic flavour of the film well, at least in the first half.
 But it's the post-interval portions that act as a downer and in turn, makes this Mirch not as spicy."

 Rajeev Masand of CNN IBN gave it a two and a half star rating explaining "a stronger male lead and some tighter editing might have turned this into a crackling film.
 As it stands now, it's as appetizing as a half-cooked meal!", and praising the performances by the lead actresses Raima Sen and Konkona Sen Sharma as sexually liberated women.

-Anupama Chopra of NDTV, feels that the director has failed to depict the good theme well. " Mirch is a sexy idea that doesn’t quite come to fruition, she wrote.
+Anupama Chopra of NDTV, feels that the director has failed to depict the good theme well.
+"Mirch is a sexy idea that doesn’t quite come to fruition, she wrote.
 "Despite some good moments and smart writing, Mirch isn't the spicy romp it could’ve been.
 I’m going with two and a half stars," she added.